comradepluto/lullabyte/README.md

 A fun little PyQt5 HTTP flood simulator made for learning about cybersecurity.

 > **Heads up:** This tool is strictly for authorized security testing, learning, and research.
-Please don't use it against anything you don't own or have permission to test — that's not cool and it's illegal.
+Please don't use it against anything you don't own or have permission to test, that's not cool and it's illegal.

 ---

 ## What's This All About?

-LULLABYTE was built as a hands-on learning tool for cybersecurity students and anyone curious about how network traffic works.
+LULLABYTE was built as a hands on learning tool for cybersecurity students and anyone curious about how network traffic works.
 It's a great way to get your feet wet with:

 - Understanding how HTTP flood attacks work and how traffic gets distributed
 - Seeing how proxy rotation helps avoid basic rate-limiting